On the Road To Cleaner Air: 10 Eco-Friendly Travel Hacks

 If you love coffee, you won’t feel out of place in New Zealand because the Kiwis love their coffee; from quirky little surf cafes to mobile coffee stations in off the beaten track locations, stopping off for a flat white is always an option.
 Although some plastic lids are now marked as “compostable” they are still likely to take years and years to decompose.
 So sip smart and bring a reusable coffee cup.

-Stopping by the local supermarkets for snacks or spending up large on souvenirs is inevitable while adventuring in New Zealand, so be sure to carry a reusable tote bag with you and say no if offered a plastic bag.
-Most supermarkets also have cardboard boxes for you to pack your shopping into so be sure to ask if you forget your tote bag.
+Stopping by the local supermarkets for snacks or spending up large on souvenirs is inevitable, so be sure to carry a reusable tote bag with you.
+Most supermarkets also have cardboard boxes for you to pack your shopping in case you forgot your tote bag.

 So you just said no to plastic bags – now where to put your wet gear?
 We’re all guilty of choosing a plastic bag as the easy option, but with ever growing concerns around single-use plastic – and the potential eradication of it in the future – now is a good time to start using an alternative; in this case why not try a dry bag?
 Providing protection against everything else in your pack but also doubling up as a bag you can take kayaking or paddle boarding, investing in a dry bag is a long-term choice for your wet gear and water-based activities!